ICanBoogie/Routing/README.md

 Although any class implementing `__invoke` is suitable as a controller, it is recommended to extend [Controller][] because it makes accessing your application features much easier.
-Also, you might benefits from prototype methods and event hooks attached to the [Controller][] class.
+Also, you might benefit from prototype methods and event hooks attached to the [Controller][] class.
+The following properties are available as well:

+- `name`: The name of the controller, extracted from its class name e.g. "my_articles".
+- `request`: The request being dispatched.
+- `route`: The route matching the request.

+Also, undefined properties are forwarded to the application, thus you can use `$this->app->modules` or simply `$this->modules`.

+#### Controller response

+The response to the request is obtained by invoking `respond()`, when the result is a [Response][] instance it is returned as is, when the `$response` property has been initialized the result is used as its body and the response is returned, otherwise the result is returned as is.

+The `ICanBoogie\Routing\Controller::respond:before` event of class [Controller\BeforeRespondEvent][] is fired before invoking `respond()`, the `ICanBoogie\Routing\Controller::respond:before` event of class [Controller\RespondEvent][] is fired after.